Hammarn/1MB335/Lab3.md

 Now you have to validate that these contigs really belong to the mitochondria.
 You will use online blast and submit a fragment of the configs that you identified at the previous step.
 To select the fragments, use the bash command `grep` to find the contig in the assembly file.
 You will need the `-A` tag as well. <!--Do they already know about grep?
 Also, for this step it might be easier to have one-lined fasta.--> Select a good chunk of the contig.

 Caution!
 Check whether your assembly file is an interleaved (i.e. the sequence is on multiple lines) or a sequential (i.e. the sequence is on a single line) fasta file.
 If it is interleaved, you need to convert it to a sequential fasta before using the `grep` command above.
-Normally you should have a python script from labs 1 and 2 that does just that.
+Normally you should have a python script from Sessions 1 and 2 that does just that.
 You will use the sequential fasta in the next step too.

 We will take a little detour as it is the first time that you work with NCBI in this course. <!--Possibly this should go somewhere else...
 At the beginning?--> You will find NCBI main page here: https://www.ncbi.nlm.nih.gov